Establishing a Safe Campus

 Face Coverings & Face Masks

 - Face coverings are required for all.
-All employees and students permitted on campus are required to wear a proper face-covering upon entry.
+All employees and students permitted on campus must wear a proper face-covering upon entry.
 Elgin Community College is prepared to provide cloth or disposable face covering for those who do not have one.
 For the health and safety of all, those who do not abide by the face-covering policy will be asked to leave campus.

 - Employees work in zones to maintain social distancing using Personal Protective Equipment (PPE).